 As such, many contact center managers are looking toward the cloud to better serve their customers and their unique needs.
 Last year, over 30 percent of businesses implemented cloud contact center technology; another 30 percent now have budgets in place to begin taking advantage of the many benefits offered by cloud technology, such as simplicity and agility, according to research conducted by International Customer Management Institute (ICMI).

 It’s clear that more enterprises are plugging into the cloud.
-Here are some of the most frequently asked questions and answers for companies still considering whether a cloud contact center solution is also right for them:
+Here are some of the most frequently asked questions and answers for companies still considering whether a enterprise cloud contact center solution is also right for them:

 Q: How will the cloud drive profit for my business?